StanB82/StanB82/README.md

 - 👋 Hi, I’m @StanB82
-- 👀 I’m interested in learning ServiceNow Certified Administrator
+- 👀 I’m interested in learning JavaScript and Nodejs
-- 🌱 I’m currently learning ServiceNow Certified Administrator
+- 🌱 I’m currently learning frontend reactjs library
-- 💞️ I’m looking to collaborate on ServiceNow
+- 💞️ I’m looking to collaborate on ServiceNow also
 - 📫 How to reach me standevb@gmail.com

 <!---